Preliminary: Arithmetic Coding

 Block Coding

-If the source and target alphabets are of the same size, the conversion can be made trivially by assigning a single target symbol to each source symbol.
+When the source and target alphabets are of the same size, a conversion algorithm can be made trivially by assigning one target symbol to each source symbol.
 Consider an alphabet of two symbols \(\{A,B\}\):

 According to this assignment, the sequence \(ABA\) would encode into \('010'\) and vice versa for decoding.